DanielHauge/HackerNews-Grp8/docs/README.md

 We use Discord to pin important messages, voice chat for meetings, saving credentials and direct chat communication.

 In retrospect, we can attribute much of our project success to a good communication tool and our dedication to it.
-The downside by dividing up task according to areas we are comfortable with didn't force us outside our comfort zone.
+The downside by dividing up task according to areas where we were comfortable with.
+This didn't force us outside our comfort zone.

 *This graph shows our activity on Discord by total massages per date:*